IAG: Input-aware Backdoor Attack on VLM-based Visual Grounding: Methodology

 \subsection{Overall Loss Function}

-To enforce the language model to produce normal outputs for clean inputs while generating attacker-desired responses for poisoned inputs, we utilize the language model (LM) loss~\cite{radford2019language}.
-The LM loss is calculated as the token-wise conditional likelihood of ground-truth tokens conditioned on the input.
-The loss is partitioned into separate terms for clean and poisoned samples in our task.
-Formally, we have
+To effectively inject the backdoor into the VLM while ensuring that the language model generates appropriate outputs for clean inputs and attacker-specified responses for poisoned inputs, we employ a language model (LM) loss~\cite{radford2019language}.
+The LM loss is computed as the token-wise conditional likelihood of the ground-truth tokens given the input.
+In our setting, the loss is decomposed into separate terms for clean and poisoned samples.
+Formally, we define:

-Here $I_b$, $I_t$, $Q$, $B$ and $B_t$ are pre-defined variables. $b_{<i}$ denotes tokens before position index $i$ in the ground truth sequence $B$ or $B_t$. $b_{i}$ represents the i-th token in the sequence. $P(.)$ denotes the probability of $b_i$ given image, user query and previous tokens $b_{<i}$.
-In the real training process, this can be implemented as a token-wise cross-entropy loss.
-Thus, combined with $L_{\text{rec}}$ mentioned above, we have the overall training loss:
+Here, $N$ denotes the number of tokens, $y_{<i}$ represents the sequence of tokens preceding position $i$ in either $y$ or $y^*$, and $y_i$ or $y^*_i$ denotes the $i$-th token of the respective sequence.
+The function $p_{\theta}(\cdot)$ denotes the probability of the next token, conditioned on the image, user query, and preceding tokens.
+In practice, this is implemented as a token-wise cross-entropy loss.
+Combining this with the reconstruction loss $\mathcal{L}_{\text{rec}}$, the overall training objective is: